 On other trips to Ireland, I have taken the time to explore and enjoy one Ireland travel destination.
 On one Ireland travel vacation with my children, we stayed in Dingle Town for three weeks.
 We made day trips from there, but also stayed around town, explored the beaches, hiked the trails and read books in our room on the rainy days.

 If you choose castles as your Ireland travel destinations theme, you will have no shortage of possibilities.
 You will want to consider how much packing and unpacking you want to do, how much time you want to spend sightseeing and how many castles you would like to tour.

 Do you prefer the cities or the rural areas?
 A mix of both is easy to manage.
-Dublin City has the largest population at about 850,000 (one-fifth of the total Irish population).
-The County Dublin population is 1.27 million and the greater Dublin Area is 1.8 million, which accounts for 39% of the State's population.
+According to the Dublin Chamber of Commerce, Dublin City and County has the largest population at about 1,345, 400.
+1.9 million live in the greater Dublin area, which is a region comprising Dublin and the Counties of Meath, Kildare and Wicklow, which accounts for about 40% of the State's population.

-Next is Belfast at 475,000.
-Cork is at 175,000, Limerick and Derry have 70,000 plus.
-Galway, Newtownabbey, Dun Laoghaire and Bangor each have more than 50,000 people.
+Next is Belfast, the capital of Northern Ireland at 339,579, according to the Belfast City Council.
+Cork metropolitan area is at 417,000, the Cities of Limerick and Derry have an estimated 90,000 plus people.
+Galway has grown to about 80,000.
+Newtownabbey, Dun Laoghaire and Bangor each have more than 60,000 people.
 You may want to stay in or near a city and make day trips to explore castles and other sites.

 The terrain of Ireland is quite varied.
 You can experience a variety of Ireland travel destinations within a short distance.
 The coastlines, the mountains, the cliffs, the meadows, the rivers, lakes and waterfalls are available throughout all the regions of Ireland.